 The peak of the lambing season will see our flock swell to around 100 sheep.
 We time our lambing season to make optimal use of the lush, new grass growth that comes in April, May, and early June.
 Lambs are born in February and are weaned by late April.
-Changing populations to accommodate shifts in resources allows the farm to breathe with the seasons.
-This is one of the more important functions of managing a self-sustaining grazing system.
-Integrating livestock into a vineyard system is extremely labor intensive.
-However, we believe it is the critical component in the creation of a vineyard that clearly and authentically expresses an articulate and unique voice.
+Changing populations to accommodate shifts in resources allows the farm to breathe with the seasons and is one of the most important functions of managing a self-sustaining grazing system.
+While integrating livestock into a vineyard system is extremely labor intensive, we believe it is a critical component in the creation of a vineyard that clearly and authentically expresses an articulate and unique voice.

 Join Our Mailing List